OpenConceptLab/ocl-docs/docs/source/oclapi/apireference/concepts.md

     * **update_comment** (optional) string - text describing the reason for the update; this is stored in the "concept_version" resource
 * Notes
     * "names", "descriptions", and "extras" may be submitted with the concept details to update, but note that this approach will replace all of the names, descriptions, or extras with the newly submitted values.
 Use the sub-resources to create, edit, or delete individual values (e.g. POST /.../concepts/12845003/names/19jfjf9j3j/)
+    * OCL does not create a new version of a concept in the HEAD of a repo if the submitted concept details would result in the creation of an identical concept version as determined by its standard checksum.
+In this case, OCL responds with a `208 Already reported` status code.
+Refer to the Checksum documentation for more information.

 ### Response
 * Status: 200 OK